joncox123/MotoButtons2/README.md

 - Three pushbuttons
 - Optional lithium polymer rechargeable battery

 The target price to order all parts, including the case, is approximately $80 to $100 excluding shipping costs.
 The main variable is the cost and quality of the 3D printed case.
-The cheapest service for 3D printing is [Craftcloud](https://craftcloud3d.com/).
+However, the most expensive part is the IP68 rated 5-way joystick.
+The cheapest available is from Ruffy Controls, although industry prices for similar parts vary from $45 to beyond $300.
+Lastly, the least expensive service for 3D printing is [Craftcloud](https://craftcloud3d.com/).

 <img src="Case/MB2_Case.PNG" alt="3D Printed Case Model" width="400"/>